faridken/SMART-Multiplier-for-ML/README.md

 * Netlist - (Contains the transistor level netlist of the SMART classifier)
 * Log - (contains Log file generated upon completion of the simualtion)

-* Outputs - (.raw file generated executing the simulation which containes the voltage waveforms of sensing lines and decision of the binary classifiers)
+* Output - (.raw file generated executing the simulation which containes the voltage waveforms of sensing lines and decision of the binary classifiers)

-* Results - (script to show the final classification accuracy)
+* Results - (screenshots of simulation environment)

 ## Platform
 [CentOS Linux release 7.6.1810](https://www.centos.org/)